lore/lore/docs/tutorial/Step6.md

 ### Visual Check-in

 Okay!
 Big step, a lot to absorb.
 But it's over now!
-Refresh your browser and if everything went well, your application should look like this (same as before, but no data).
+Refresh your browser and if everything went well, your application should look like this; same as before, but with no data.
+However if you open up the developer tools, you should a GET request go out to the API server to retrieve the list of colors.

 ![New Lore App](../../images/step6-visual.png)